-Undertaking his official cake-cutting duties with good humour, the Prince asked if he could make a short speech about his visit.
+Undertaking his official cake-cutting duties with good humour, the former Prince of Wales asked if he could make a short speech about his visit.
 He said he was “very proud” to have been able to support Innovative Farmers and that the event was a “wonderful opportunity” to see so many people doing “remarkable things all over the country”.

 Robert Dunn, Agroecological researcher from Rothamsted Research is working on the Innovative Farmers silvopasture trial in Devon.
 “Because I work for a research institute, we would normally go to farmers and say, ‘would you like to be involved in a trial?’, and this one has been the exact opposite.
 We were the last people to be included, so we know the people involved are really committed.
 They’re the ones that have stepped forward and have volunteered to have the trees planted on their farms, which is quite a brave decision.
 To come at it from that direction makes it really interesting” he said.

 Edward Scott, Assistant Harvest Manager from Riverford Organic Farmers said “Innovative Farmers has been brilliant at connecting farmers and researchers, and giving farmers the confidence to try new things, and to do it in an organised manner.
 It’s about not being afraid of failure – an unsuccessful trial still teaches you so much.”

 Daniel Kindred, Head of Agronomics, ADAS said “Innovative Farmers has really put the idea of farmer-centric, on-farm experimentation on the map.
 When we started talking to Innovative Farmers six or so years ago, we realised we had a shared vision for a way to generate and share knowledge, and that so much of the innovation that matters comes from farmers - those closest to the ground.
 Combining this with other processes has led us to develop Farm PEP (Performance Enhancement Platform).
 We wouldn’t be where we are had we not had those initial conversations”.